xpmethod/xpmethod.github.io/_posts/encounters/2014-11-14-pamela-smith.md

 category: encounters
 ---

+# A Digital Critical Edition for the Making and Knowing Project

 Pamela Smith, Seth Low Professor of History and Director of the [Center for Science and Society](http://scienceandsociety.columbia.edu/) at Columbia will present on her ongoing research with [The Making and Knowing Project: From the Workshop to the Laboratory](http://scienceandsociety.columbia.edu/research-clusters/from-the-workshop-to-the-laboratory/).

 Historians have long acknowledged the foundational importance of craft knowledge to the development of modern science.
 In recent years, historians of science have investigated the relationship of craft practice to various learned communities in early modern Europe, such as humanities scholars, medical practitioners, (al)chemists, and advocates of the “new experimental philosophy.”
 Simultaneously, historians of science, technology, material culture, and book history have become increasingly interested in the genre of early modern recipes, books of secrets, and how-to manuals that shed light on a remarkable transition in European society, when previously illiterate craftspeople began writing down their working procedures.
 This research cluster contributes to both these strands of scholarship in the history of science by investigating the descriptions of workshop practice contained in an unpublished sixteenth-century manuscript.